Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Top of page

-The Equality and Human Rights Commission is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations.
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.
+If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Top of page